fukamachi/ningle/README.markdown

 ### Context

-ningle provides an useful function named `context`.
+ningle provides a useful function named `context`.
 It is an accessor to an internal hash table.

 ```common-lisp
 (setf (context :database)